jlbouchot/CSPDEs/README.md

 * FEniCS: http://fenicsproject.org/ ; used as the black box solver for the PDEs
 * ProgressBar: https://pypi.python.org/pypi/progressbar ; used to keep track of the advancement of the PDE solves
 * Scientific Linux (including in particular scipy, numpy, etc... ) - Ubuntu works just fine too!
+* cvxpy: http://www.cvxpy.org/en/latest/install/index.html ; used for the convex minimizations needed for the compressed sensing part

 Accompanying papers - Theory